orascheg/ros2GPSx/README.md

-#ros2GPSx
-A ROS2 node for NMEA GPS
+**A ROS2 node for NMEA GPS**

 This node is implementing basic telegrams for NMEA GPS communicating via serial lines (NMEA-0183).
-It publishes a message providing more information than the standard gps message (speed etc.)
+It publishes a message providing more information than the standard gps message (ground speed etc.)
 It is currently developed and tested with ROS2 foxy on Linux

-##Build the node with:
+**Build the node with:**

 'colcon build

-##Run the node with:
+**Run the node with:**

 'ros2 run gpsx gps_node